anistad/RAS-model-/README.md

 This repository contains the code for the RAS energy model, developed as part of my Master's Thesis: Energy use and efficiency in Recirculating
 Aquaculture Systems (RAS).
 The details regarding assumptions and modeling is detailed in the Master's Thesis report.
+The Project Thesis report is found in the repository.

 ## To run the model
 1. ```git clone``` into desired directory